Explore UCD

 Learning Outcomes:

-1. Describe the strategic importance of project, programme and portfolio management
+1. Describe the strategic importance of project, programme and portfolio management.

 2. Assess the importance of project complexity, uncertainty, and other characteristics in selecting and adapting the project management approach.

-5. Analyse and manage risks in projects, with emphasis on lean principles and iterative learning cycles.
+5. Analyse and manage risks in projects.

 Student Effort Hours: